What Is Combivir?

-Combivir is a combination medication used to treat HIV, the virus that causes AIDS.
-Combivir contains 100 milligrams of lamivudine and 300 milligrams of zidovudine.
+Combivir is a fixed or single dose combination medication used to treat HIV, the virus that causes AIDS.
+Combivir contains 150 milligrams (mg) milligrams of lamivudine and 300 mg of zidovudine.
 The U.S. Food and Drug Administration has approved the medication for use in children and adults weighing 30 kilograms (66 pounds) or more.

 Read the FDA description of Combivir.

-When used in combination, the lamivudine and zidovudine found in Combivir have been shown to reduce the number of HIV viruses in the blood.
-While Combivir does not cure HIV, the medication is intended to slow the disease’s progression.
+When used in combination the lamivudine and zidovudine found in Combivir have been shown to reduce the number of HIV viruses in the blood.
+Combivir does not cure HIV.
+The medication is intended to slow the disease’s progression.

 This information is a summary.
 Before starting this medication, discuss questions with your healthcare provider and make sure you understand dosage instructions.

 What Should I Tell My Doctor Before Starting Combivir?

 - are breastfeeding or are planning on breastfeeding

 - are pregnant or are thinking of becoming pregnant

 - have ever experienced a hypersensitivity reaction to medication, such as Stevens-Johnson syndrome or anaphylaxis